jchavarri/framer-boilerplate/README.md

 ## About the 'framerjs' npm package

 The version of the framer npm package is pointing to a very old commit, due to the npm version of Framer not being updated.
-If you want to work with a more advanced version, just replace the commit sha in the package.json file.
+If you want to work with a more advanced version than the one provided with `framer-boilerplate`, just replace the commit sha in the package.json file.

-## To do

-- Add Coffeelint